 Expressing Milk With The Use of a Breast Pump

+- Start pumping: The milk may take some minutes before it gets released or rather starts flowing.
+However, be patient.
+Massaging the breast to get it warmor by directly applying warm water or a towel over it before expressing the milk yields faster results.
+Don’t forget the place of gravity in the process of milk expression, so you should try sitting up and leaning forward.
+Place your index finger and thumb (about an inch) on the side of the breast behind the breast or areola region, giving a C shape with your hand.
 While compressing the areola region, instead of the nipple, gently press fingers backwards in the direction of the wall of your chest.
 You must not apply force, but rather a gentle motion of rolling.
 As a beginner, you may squirt milk at first, but as you continue, you will discover the right spot where the milk will flow from.
 Gently rotate your fingers around the areola region, making it a top-to-bottom-to-side movement.
 Don’t be discouraged with the low quantity you may express initially.
 The quantity will improve and be augmented with regular practice.
 And lastly, don’t forget to make sure the bottles are clean and wide mouthed.

-- Turn on the machine: use the lowest suction of the electric pump and then increase as time progresses.
+- Turn on the machine: use the lowest suction of the electric pump and then increase as time progresses; basically, it adjusts itself making the motions inconsistent just like those of a suckling baby.
+This increases the milk production.
 Depending on the quantity needed, you can keep pumping until you feel both breast are flat or empty.
 Upon completion, clean the areola region again and viola, you’re done!

 Some mothers do have complications using electric pumps, in which they either feel uncomfortable or just simply cannot express enough milk.
 If this happens to you, you should visit your hospital and meet with a lactation expert so that they can assist you and teach you how to properly pump.